matthew-brett/learn-pages/week6_session1.md

 ## Homework

+### Detectors pull-request

+We will soon post a pull-request with further instructions.

+### Your project analysis draft

 * Agree a provisional project analysis plan with your group.
 Don't worry about the detail, it's just a draft to get the discussion going, or even just to clarify your ideas about what the task is.